The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: SAMPLE SELECTION

 \subsection{Photometric redshifts}

-The estimation of photometric redshifts (photo-$z$'s) using SED-fitting is a widely adopted technique for inferring the redshifts of galaxies (e.g., \citealp{Benitez2000}; \citealp{Brammer2008}; \citealp{Rudnick_2009}).
+The estimation of photometric redshifts (photo-$z$s) using SED-fitting is a widely adopted technique for inferring the redshifts of galaxies (e.g., \citealp{Benitez2000}; \citealp{Brammer2008}; \citealp{Rudnick_2009}).
 This method relies on modelling observed broadband photometry with a library of template SEDs, which are constructed from empirical galaxy spectra.
 By comparing the observed fluxes with redshifted template spectra, a photometric redshift probability distribution ($p(z)$) is computed.
 The best-fit redshift corresponds to the minimum $\chi^2$ value of the template fit \citep{Rudnick_2009}.
 The SED-fitting approach is particularly useful for large photometric surveys (e.g., DES) where obtaining spectroscopic redshifts for all galaxies is challenging due to time and resource constraints.

-To estimate the photo-$z$'s of all the galaxies in our cluster sample, we make use of the publicly available photometric redshift code \textsc{zCluster} \footnote[2]{\url{https://github.com/ACTCollaboration/zCluster}} (\citealp{Hilton_2018}).
-This code has a built-in SED-fitting method to measure cluster and galaxy photo-$z$'s.
-First, we use \textsc{zCluster} to query DECaLS DR10 and retrieve galaxy catalogues for all of our clusters. \textsc{zCluster} is then able to measure the $p(z)$ of each galaxy in the direction of each cluster.
+To estimate the photo-$z$s of galaxies, we make use of the publicly available photometric redshift code \textsc{zCluster} \footnote[2]{\url{https://github.com/ACTCollaboration/zCluster}} (\citealp{Hilton_2018}).
+This code has a built-in SED-fitting method to measure cluster and galaxy photo-$z$s.
+First, we use \textsc{zCluster} to query DECaLS DR10 and retrieve a catalogue of galaxies found within $36'$ of each cluster position. \textsc{zCluster} is then able to measure the $p(z)$ of each galaxy in the direction of each cluster.
 By fitting each galaxy broadband SED against an appropriate set of provided spectral templates, \textsc{zCluster} is able to measure individual galaxy $p(z)$ distributions \citep{Hilton_2018}.
 We employ a subset of the spectral templates from the COSMOS survey (\citealp{Ilbert_2009}; \citealp{Salvato2011}), which encompasses a variety of typical galaxies and AGNs.
-Instead of the maximum-likelihood photo-$z$, which is given by the peak of the galaxy $p(z)$ distribution, we make use of the full $p(z)$ distributions.
-Using the full galaxy $p(z)$ distribution mitigates biases caused by photo-$z$ scatter since it encodes the full uncertainty of the redshift estimate \citep{Sheldon2012}.
+The maximum likelihood photo-$z$ of each galaxy is given by the peak of the $p(z)$ distribution.